 - Do not remove photographs (including negatives and slides) from their protective sleeves.
-Cotton gloves will be provided for handling photographs if they are not sleeved.
+Nitrile gloves will be provided for handling photographs if they are not sleeved.

 - Do not open books and lay them face down and do not use objects such as pencils as bookmarks.
 Books with sealed pages are to be separated only by staff.

 - Reproduction via self- scanning or taking images by tablet and phone cameras is allowed.
 There is no charge for use of department scanners.
 However, Special Collections staff may forbid the use of cameras or scanners if you mishandle material, or if your methods of reproduction pose any risk to our materials or cause disruption in the Reading Room.

 - We reserve the right to prevent duplication of materials if it will damage materials or if we understand there is intent to violate copyright.